pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 *N1.5 Schedule change notification*
 **************************************

-If there are any changes in schedule start time, start date or location, this notification will be sent to both learners and lectures.
+If there are any changes in schedule start time, start date or location, this notification will be sent to both learners and schedule instructors.
-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - recipient's first name
+	* {{FirstName}} - learner's/schedule instructor's first name
 	* {{ActivityName}} - activity related to schedule change
 	* {{EducationName}} - course name
 	* {{StartDate}} - initial start date